KCErb/cordwainer/tutorials/gems.md

 end
 ```

-First of all, we point the `files` method at a list of ALL THE FILES with `git ls-files`.
+First of all, we point the `files` method at a list of ALL THE FILES by passing to `git ls-files` a reference to `/` or `\` depending on your OS.
 Then we specify which ones are `test_files` (which seems to be a feature on its way out; see [this](http://stackoverflow.com/questions/18871541/what-is-the-purpose-of-test-files-configuration-in-a-gemspec) stackoverflow discussion) and then we add the `lib` path to the `$LOAD_PATH` when the gem is activated.

 These things are pretty standard and can be found in the other Shoes gems.